niplav/site/eccentric.md

 give themselves various names: "LoveShy"<!--TODO: link-->, ["Forever alone"](https://old.reddit.com/r/ForeverAlone/) or ["involuntary celibate"](https://en.wikipedia.org/wiki/Incel).
-A common point of disagreement in those communities is whether lack sexual activity by itself (independently from relationships) has negative effects on people:
+A common point of disagreement in those communities is whether lack of sexual activity by itself (independently from relationships) has negative effects on people:
 The incels wiki [lists](https://incels.wiki/w/Scientific_Blackpill#Health) a (likely selective) collection of studies, however nearly all of them